Seraphlume/Seraphlume/README.md

 ---

 ## About Me
-- **Focus:** Enhancing my coding skills while developing decentralized applications.
+- **Focus:** Starting my coding journey from scratch while exploring the basics of decentralized applications.
 - **Learning:** Exploring Solidity, Rust, and other emerging Web3 technologies.
 - **Goal:** Collaborate and contribute to the booming blockchain community.